Offset Charge Dependence of Measurement-Induced Transitions in Transmons: Nonlinear photon number calibration

 \section{Nonlinear photon number calibration}

-Here, we describe the procedure used to calibrate the photon number of device B as a function of the experimentally applied voltage.
+Here, we describe the procedure used to calibrate the photon number as a function of the \bd{externally applied MW drive} voltage \bd{for device B}.
 At low photon numbers, the qubit frequency is ac-Stark shifted proportionally to the average resonator photon number $\bar n_r$,

-Here, $\chi= \chi_1 - \chi_0$ is the full dispersive shift, with $\chi_0$ and $\chi_1$ the dispersive shifts for the ground and excited states, respectively.
-In this linear regime, the extracted shifted frequencies $\tilde{\omega}_q$ can be converted into a photon number using the measured $\chi$ shift and \cref{eq:qubit_shift}.
-This in turn allows us to convert the applied voltage into a photon number through the observed relationship between $\tilde{\omega}_q$ and the voltage. \Cref{fig:photon_calibration}(a) shows the experimentally measured qubit frequency as a function of the applied voltage (purple dots).
+Here, $\chi= \chi_1 - \chi_0$ is the full dispersive shift, with $\chi_0$ and $\chi_1$ the dispersive shifts for the ground and excited states, respectively. \bd{We first measure $\tilde{\omega}_q$ as a function of the MW drive voltage applied to the resonator in the linear regime.
+We then convert $\tilde{\omega}_q$ into a photon number $\bar{n}_r$ using the measured $\chi$ shift and \cref{eq:qubit_shift}.} \Cref{fig:photon_calibration}(a) shows the experimentally measured qubit frequency as a function of the applied \bd{MW drive} voltage (purple dots).
 The values of $\chi_0$ and $\chi_1$ are measured separately and subtracted to yield the total dispersive shift $\chi/2\pi =\SI{-2.5}{MHz}$.
-This value yields the relationship between photon number and applied voltage shown as the purple dots in \cref{fig:photon_calibration}(b).
+This value yields the relationship between photon number and applied \bd{MW drive} voltage shown as the purple dots in \cref{fig:photon_calibration}(b).